jiaqikiki/Jiaqi-Liu/index.md

 Toronto, ON

-University of Toronto Wu language club/ Aug 2020 to Current
+University of Toronto Wu language club/ From Aug 2020 to Current

 ·Planned, coordinated and executed special club events, such as Spring Festival Gala, Mid-Autumn Festival and o-ther large-scale activities.